-Use this during the Christmas and holiday season or whenever you feel the need.
+Use this toolkit during the Christmas and holiday season or whenever you feel the need.
 Make this part of your daily self-care routine.
-Following is a collection of evidence-based tips, tools and strategies you might like to include in your personalised Sober toolbox.
+Following is a collection of evidencebased tips, tools and strategies you might like to include in your personalised healthy sober living toolkit.
 Choose and apply the tools that best meet your needs.
-You can always come back to some of these tools if they're not quite right for you right now.
+You can always come back to some of these tools if they're not quite right for you now.